Somewhat Bookish Mother’s Day Gift Ideas

 Again in my fantasy ideal world….I would start each day with an hour in a park, with my Keepcup full of strong coffee and a brilliant book.
 I need a new Keepcup and a glass one from Biome will do nicely thanks family!

 Skye Anderton is Ruby Olive’s Chief Dreamer and I’ve been so pleased to be able to work with her and her Ruby Olive products a few times now as she is just an all-round GOOD person with a wonderfully colourful business.
-Ruby Olive is currently partnering with Cancer Council Australia with a gorgeous (and on sale) Mother’s Day collection; there is nothing better than knowing that your gift is also supporting others.
+Ruby Olive currently has gorgeous Petunia Brooches where $5 from each purchase goes to Womens’ Cancer charities.
+There is nothing better than knowing that your gift is also supporting others.
 The colours and the quality of Ruby Olive pieces are delicious – funny word to use when describing accessories but they really are – they look and feel edible (note: they are not!).
 Dear glory, they even featured me on their blog – despite the fact that I am CLEARLY not a fashion blogger!